abdulkadirerdem/TodoDemo/README.md

     3. expo start

 Config:
-- The url from the tunnel should be replaced with the url from todos and users.
+- The url from the tunnel must be replaced with the url from todos and users.
 - todos -> /src/api/todos
 - users -> /src/api/users
 ## Screenshots